 Causes :

-Most cases, around 80% of tonsillitis are caused by a virus.
+In most cases, around 80% of tonsillitis are caused by a virus.
 Many types of viruses can cause tonsillitis, including cold & flu viruses.
-These can spread easily from person to person through coughing or sneezing, hand contact and direct contact with the virus on surfaces (e.g. door handles).
+These can spread easily from person to person through coughing or sneezing, hand contact, and direct contact with the virus on surfaces (e.g. door handles).
 Some cases of tonsillitis are caused by a bacterial infection, usually the streptococcus type of bacteria.

 Symptoms :

-When there is severe infection, patient feels throat pain, headache, swelling in the nearby area, difficulty in swallowing food etc, followed by fever.
+When there is severe infection, the patient feels throat pain, headache, swelling in the nearby area, difficulty in swallowing food, etc, followed by fever.

 Complications :